cyberbotics/webots-doc/guide/using-python.md

     - Add `extern double hypot(double, double);` at the 3rd line of `C:\Users\$USER\AppData\Local\Programs\Python\Python36\include\Python.h`
 3. Download, install and run [MSYS2 for x86_64](http://www.msys2.org/).
-4. If Webots is installed in `C:\\Program Files` then the write rights are certainly disabled.
-You should enable the user write rights at least for these paths:
+4. You should either start the MSYS2 console in administrator mode (right click on the MSYS2.exe icon and select Run as administrator) or enable the user write rights at least for these folders:
     - `/C/Program\ Files/Webots/resources/languages/python`
     - `/C/Program\ Files/Webots/lib/python`
 5. From the MSYS2 terminal, type: